ropensci-review-tools/srr/README.md

 book](https://ropenscilabs.github.io/statistical-software-review-book/index.html),
 with this `README` intended to provide supporting technical details.

+Note that the `srr` package can be applied only within the working directory of a package.
+There are no `package` or `path` arguments to allow functions to be applied to packages anywhere other than in the current working directory.

 ## For Package Developers

 People intending to develop packages for submission to our system for